webix-hub/docs/data/desktop/suggest.md

 {{sample 15_datatable/04_editing/14_autosuggest.html}}

-At the same time, you can provide all the logic by API, which allows customizing suggest behaviour:
+At the same time, you can provide all the logic by API, which allows customizing suggest behavior:

 - create a suggest list as **separate view** and set options for it:
 - link suggest list to the input field of the editor object with the **linkInput** method: